TheNathannator/PlasticBand/Docs/Instruments/Pro Guitar/PS3 and Wii.md

 - Product ID:
   - Mustang: `0x2430`
   - Squire: `0x2530` (assumed based on patterns with other RB device PIDs)
-  - MIDI Pro Adapter in guitar mode: `0x2538`
+  - MIDI Pro Adapter in guitar mode:
+    - Default: `0x2538`
+    - Using the Mustang: `0x2438`
 - PS3 ID:

 Wii: